-The use of mobile device location is not new – it's always been used by wireless carriers to provide mobile service.
-Indeed, in order for mobile communications to work, the carrier (e.g., T‑Mobile) must remain aware of the approximate location of all mobile devices using the carrier’s network.
-This is how the carrier is able to route wireless communications (calls, text messages, etc.) to and from the devices even as they are moving.
-It’s also how carriers provide enhanced 9-1-1 (“E9-1-1”) service for mobile devices – i.e., allowing carriers to provide approximate device location to emergency officials in response to a 9-1-1 call made from a mobile device.
-In other words, whenever a mobile device is turned on and is within range of a carrier’s cell tower(s), the device sends periodic signals that are read by those tower(s).
-Communications directed to or from the device are then routed to the nearest cell tower, and as the device moves closer to a different tower, the carrier’s network redirects the communications to the new tower.
+The use of mobile device location data is not new – it's always been used by wireless carriers to provide mobile service.
+For our mobile communications service to work, we must keep track of the approximate location of all mobile devices using our network.
+This is how we route wireless communications (calls, text messages, etc.) to and from the devices even as they are moving.
+It’s also how we can deliver approximate device location information to emergency officials to respond to 911 made from a mobile device.

 But location data can also be used to provide app or website services (such as driving directions, store locators, or ride-sharing services) sometimes referred to as Location-Based Services (“LBS”).
 Although T-Mobile may sometimes provide these services, they are commonly provided by third-parties.
 We do not share network location data with third-party LBS providers.
 Instead, those LBS providers generally use your device operating system’s location capabilities to support LBS.
 The location capabilities may use a combination of the device’s Global Positioning Satellite (“GPS”) capabilities, crowd-sourced WiFi and cell tower location databases, and other information to infer location by interpreting signals between these connection points and the device.